 Falcon is a minimalist Python web API framework for building robust applications and microservices.
 It also compliments many other Python frameworks by providing extra reliability, flexibility, and performance.
-Falcon based applications can be monitored using OpenTelemetry - an open-source standard to generate telemetry data.
+Using OpenTelemetry, you can monitor your Falcon applications for performance by collecting telemetry signals like traces.

 In this article, we will use SigNoz as a backend.
-SigNoz is an open-source APM tool built natively for OpenTelemetry and can be used for both metrics and distributed tracing.
-We will visualize the data captured by OpenTelemetry using SigNoz.
+SigNoz is an open-source APM tool that can be used for both metrics and distributed tracing.

 Instrumenting a sample Falcon application with OpenTelemetry